lyn-wow/LynMonk/README.md

 # LynMonk
-Tracking the last ability used as a simple icon
+Shows the last used ability as icon.
+Helping to maintain the Hit Combo buff.